 - 1995 — Under Agency-wide restructuring, the Office of Advanced Research was incorporated as part of the Office of Safety and Traffic Operations Research and Development and worked with a budget of $2.8 million.

 - 1998 to 2004 — New highway legislation did not include designated funding provisions for an advanced research program, however, FHWA continued to channel discretionary funding to support ongoing work.
 This amounted to less than $1 million per year.

 - 2005 to 2012 — The passage of Safe, Accountable, Flexible, Efficient Transportation Equity Act—A Legacy for Users (SAFETEA-LU) resurrected funding for FHWA's EAR Program, dedicating $14 million per year for exploratory advanced research.

-- 2013 to present — Moving Ahead for Progress in the 21st Century Act (MAP-21) and now the Fixing America’s Surface Transportation (FAST) Act continue commitment for the EAR Program.
+- 2013 to present — Moving Ahead for Progress in the 21st Century Act (MAP-21) and now, The Infrastructure Investment and Jobs Act, also known as the “Bipartisan Infrastructure Law,” continues commitment for the EAR Program.